A Nesting-Free Normal Form for Nested Conditions in Finite Lattices of Subgraphs

 \emph{Subobject transformation systems} have been developed as a tool to study different notions of causality between rule applications in (double-pushout) rewriting systems~\cite{CHS08,HCE14}.
 Intuitively, one studies transformations of subobjects of a given object from an ($\Mcal$-)adhesive category.
-In this note, we do not care about this notion of transformation but more closely investigate the categories for which these transformations are defined.
+In this paper, we do not care about this notion of transformation but more closely investigate nested conditions for the categories for which these transformations are defined.
 In that, we restrict ourselves to the case where underlying objects are graphs.
-For simplicity of presentation, we work with subgraphs instead of injective morphisms.
+For simplicity of presentation, we work with subgraphs instead of equivalence classes of injective morphisms.

 \begin{definition}[Subgraph.
-Finite category of subgraphs] Given a typed graph $G$, a \emph{subgraph} of it is a typed graph $H$, such that $V_H \subseteq V_G$, $E_H \subseteq E_G$ and $\src{H}$, $\tar{H}$, and $\type{H}$ are the restrictions of the according functions of $G$ (in particular, with every edge $e \in E_H$ its source and target nodes in $V_G$ belong to $V_H$).
+(Finite) lattices of subgraphs] Given a typed graph $G$, a \emph{subgraph} of it is a typed graph $H$, such that $V_H \subseteq V_G$, $E_H \subseteq E_G$ and $\src{H}$, $\tar{H}$, and $\type{H}$ are restrictions of the according functions of $G$ (in particular, with every edge $e \in E_H$ its source and target nodes in $V_G$ belong to $V_H$).
 Via $H \subseteq G$ we denote the subgraph relationship between graphs.

-Given a finite typed graph $T$, the \emph{finite category of subgraphs of $T$}, denoted as $\Sub{T}$, has subgraphs $G\subseteq T$ as objects and inclusions $\incl{G}{H}\colon G\subseteq H$ between such subgraphs as morphisms.
+Given a (finite) typed graph $T$, the \emph{(finite) lattice of subgraphs of~$T$}, denoted as $\Sub{T}$, has graphs $G\subseteq T$ as objects and inclusions $\incl{G}{H}\colon G\subseteq H$ between such subgraphs as morphisms.
 We call $T$ the \emph{container graph} of that category. \end{definition}

-\begin{remark} What we call the container graph would be called \emph{type graph} in the terminology of~\cite{CHS08}.
-We deviate from that terminology to distinguish the container graph $T$ from the type graph $\TG$ over which $T$ and all graphs from $\Sub{T}$ are typed. \end{remark}
+\begin{remark} Finiteness of the container graph $T$ obviously implies finiteness of $\Sub{T}$.
+What we call the \emph{container graph} would be called \emph{type graph} in the terminology of~\cite{CHS08}.
+We deviate from that terminology to distinguish the container graph $T$ from the type graph $\TG$ over which $T$ (and all graphs from $\Sub{T}$) are typed. \end{remark}